-In April 2009, the FASB issued FASB Staff Position No. 115-2 and 124-2 (FSP 115-2 and 124-2), Recognition and Presentation of Other-Than-Temporary Impairments, which provides operational guidance for determining other-than-temporary impairments (OTTI) for debt securities.
+In April 2009, the FASB issued FASB Staff Position No. 115-2 and 124-2 (FSP 115-2 and 124-2), Recognition and Presentation of Other-Than-Temporary Impairments, which provides operational guidance for determining other-than-temporary impairments for debt securities.
 FSP 115-2 and 124-2 is effective for interim and annual periods ending after June 15, 2009.
-FSP FAS 115-2 and 124-2 requires a cumulative effect adjustment to the opening balance of retained earnings in the period of adoption with a corresponding adjustment to Accumulated other comprehensive income.
-We do not expect the adoption of FSP 115-2 and 124-2 to have a material impact on our financial position or our results of operations.
+We adopted the provisions of FSP 115-2 and 124-2 during the quarter ended June 30, 2009, which did not have a material impact on our financial position or results of operations.

-Note 2 - Cash, Cash Equivalents, and Available-For-Sale Investments
+Note 2-Cash, Cash Equivalents, and Available-For-Sale Investments